 Please visit the Parent Portal for details regarding downloading our daily screening app (provided by Magnus Health).

-Students who visit any location in a restricted state, as defined by the Massachusetts Department of Public Health, must quarantine for two weeks before returning to school, or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.
+Students who visit any location in a restricted state as defined by the Massachusetts Department of Public Health must quarantine for 10 days before returning to school; Commonwealth students may forgo quarantine if they produce a negative COVID-19 test administered 5 days following their return.
 Students requiring quarantine would be able to participate in remote classes, per usual.
 Students and families traveling to lower-risk states do not need to quarantine or produce a negative COVID test before returning to school.

 Please note that the list of lower-risk states is likely to change.
 Massachusetts residents are urged to limit any out-of-state travel only to states designated as COVID-19 lower-risk states.
 Please notify Stephanie Poynter of all other travel plans.